jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ## Conclusion

 We hope these leadership guidelines will help you to better support your lab team to be as successful as possible!

-In conclusion here are some of the take-home messages:
+In conclusion, here are some of the take-home messages:

 1) Look for collaborators early in the process, particularly those that explain clearly.
 2) Take your time and expect delays.
 Reduce stress by scheduling extra time where possible.